What is antisocial behaviour?

 It can leave you feeling intimidated, angry and frightened.
 Partners across Suffolk are here to help.

-If anti-social behaviour is a problem in your area, there’s a lot you can do to help put a stop to it.
+If antisocial behaviour is a problem in your area, you could:

 - talk to your neighbours to find out if they're affected as well

-- if you feel comfortable doing so, talk to the person causing the problem; they may not realise how it is affecting you
+- if you feel comfortable doing so, talk to the person causing the problem as they may not realise how it is affecting you

-- report the anti-social problem to your local district or borough council, individual links below:
+- report the antisocial problem to your local district or borough council:

 - tell your landlord or residents' association about the situation